D-Whipp/react-portfolio/README.md

 # Getting Started my React Portfolio App
 ### Front End App

-This app is deployed using Heroku.\
-You can view the deployed app [here](http://mighty-brook-32674.herokuapp.com/).

 ## Available Scripts

 If you clone the code you can navigate to the projects root directory and run: